ardms/digital_garden/content/posts/sway-setup.md

 ```
 See `man 7 xkeyboard-config` for options you can use with `xkb_layout`

-## Configure application lancher
+## Configure application launcher

 For now I use [wofi](https://hg.sr.ht/~scoopta/wofi).
 For installation see link above.
-In addtion you need to install _Mercurial_ with
+In addition you need to install _Mercurial_ with
 `sudo apt install mercurial`

 Configuration is simple for now just add `bindsym $mod+d exec wofi --show=run`

-## Configure wifi
+## Configure WiFi

-Not yet configures, use ethernet.
+Not yet configures, use Ethernet.

+I was misisng wifi card firmware that was identified by:
+`sudo dmesg | grep iwlwifi`

+This identified that firmware __iwlwifi-7260-17.ucode` was missing

+Cloning the missing git repository as indicated in `dmesg` and copying the __ucode__
+file in `/lib/firmware/` directory.
+Reboring showed that wifi card has been identified

+Scan for available WiFi neworks with `nmcli dev wifi list`

-scan with `sudo iwlist scan`
+Scan with `sudo iwlist scan`

-manualy change fine in `/etc/network/interfaces` to add
+Manually change fine in `/etc/network/interfaces` to add

 # Configure terminal